achrafBenHamou/network_coverage/README.md

 python3 main.py
 ```
 ## Example of request
-If you want to test the api, you can use curl
+If you want to test the api, you can use curl.
 Example of request:
 ```sh
 curl http://127.0.0.1:5000/address/82 Rue des docteurs charcot 42100 st etienne